refactorroom/pim/documents/performance.md

 ## Overview

-This guide covers performance considerations, benchmarks, and optimization techniques for the CLG logging package.
+This guide covers performance considerations, benchmarks, and optimization techniques for the pim logging package.

 ## Performance Characteristics

 ### Memory Usage

-CLG is designed for minimal memory allocation:
+pim is designed for minimal memory allocation:

 - **Zero allocation** for disabled log levels
 - **Minimal allocation** for enabled logs